This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 In many cases, reliability of failure detection is an important factor for adopting one solution over another.
 This is especially true when concurrency can cause corruption of resources that are used by the singleton service.
 Typically, files may be written concurrently by different active instances.

 You may adopt other solutions for different components for the issues explained in this section.

-Figure 2-5 illustrates an Oracle fusion Middleware architecture configured for Disaster Recovery.
-For Oracle Fusion Middleware Product Binaries, Configuration and Metadata Files, the Disk Replication-based solution involves deploying Oracle Fusion Middleware on NAS/SAN devices.
-Product binaries and configuration data, stored in Oracle Homes, are stored on NAS/SAN devices using mounted locations from host machines.
-In addition, Disk Replication technologies are used to replicate product binaries and configuration from a primary site disk to a secondary site disk on a periodic basis.
-Secondary site servers are also mounted to the disks on the secondary site.
-If a failure or planned outage of the primary site occurs, replication to the secondary site is stopped.
-The services and applications are subsequently started on the secondary site.
-The network traffic is then be routed to the secondary site.
+Figure 2-5 shows an Oracle Fusion Middleware architecture configured for Disaster Recovery.
+For Oracle Fusion Middleware product binaries, configuration files, and metadata files, the disk replication-based solution involves deploying Oracle Fusion Middleware on NAS/SAN devices.
+Product binaries and configuration data, stored in Oracle Homes, are stored on NAS/SAN devices using mounted locations from host systems.
+In addition, disk replication technologies are used to replicate product binaries and configuration from a production site shared storage system to a standby site shared storage system on a periodic basis.
+Standby site servers are also mounted to the disks on the standby site.
+If a failure or planned outage of the production (active) site occurs, replication to the standby (passive) site is stopped.
+The services and applications are subsequently started on the standby site.
+The network traffic is then be routed to the standby site.

 Deploying and redeploying applications

 Online configuration Changes